LEARNING ABOUT

 Through hands-on learning, the LEAF programme educates about all aspects of the forested environment, encouraging students to understand and engage more with their surroundings.

-Aims of the LEAF programme
+Aims of the LEAF Programme

 • To see an increased level of awareness and knowledge about the key role forests play for sustainable life on our planet.